 You must make sure you have arranged somewhere to live or at least have temporary accommodation before leaving home otherwise you run the risk of arriving at Brunel with nowhere to live.

 If you need to apply for a visa, ensure you allow sufficient time for the British Embassy to process your application.
-Late arrival in the UK might mean you lose your room on campus.
+If you plan to arrive into your accommodation after your room contract has started please contact the Accommodation Centre Team for advice as you may be required to take further action to secure your room and avoid it being cancelled.

 Can I smoke in my property?